pujan910/ids568-milestone3-pagarw2/lineage_report.md

 - continue logging metrics in MLflow
 - trigger alerts if accuracy drops below the validation threshold
 - retrain the model periodically if performance decreases.

+## Reproducibility

+The pipeline is designed to be reproducible across environments.
+All dependencies are pinned in `requirements.txt` and automatically installed during CI execution.
+The training process accepts a seed parameter which ensures deterministic dataset generation and model training.
+Each experiment run is tracked by MLflow with recorded parameters, metrics, and artifacts, allowing experiments to be reproduced exactly.

+## Operational Reliability

+The pipeline incorporates several mechanisms to ensure operational reliability.
+The Airflow DAG defines clear task dependencies between preprocessing, training, and registration steps.
+Retry logic and failure callbacks are configured to handle transient execution failures.
+The CI/CD workflow automatically executes the pipeline on each commit, ensuring that any changes to the codebase are validated immediately.
+The validation script acts as a quality gate, preventing pipelines from passing if the model does not produce the expected performance metric.